chadmorita/meteor-example-fullcalendar/index.md

 #### Create Event Modal

 The `create-event-modal` is created using the Semantic UI Modal class [here](https://github.com/chadmorita/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.html#L9).
-All of the content for the `create-event-modal` is in the[Create_Event_modal template](https://github.com/chadmorita/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/create-event-modal.html).
+All of the content for the `create-event-modal` is in the [Create_Event_modal template](https://github.com/chadmorita/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/create-event-modal.html).
 The `create-event-modal` uses form processing that is similar to [meteor-example-form](https://ics-software-engineering.github.io/meteor-example-form/).
 Once entered information is validated, it is inserted into the `EventData` collection.